 View listing of sports by school.

-CPS schools belong to the Cincinnati Metro Athletic Conference (CMAC), the Eastern Cincinnati Conference (ECC), the Miami Valley Conference (MVC) and the Ohio Valley Athletic League (OVAL).
+CPS schools belong to the Cincinnati Metro Athletic Conference (CMAC), the Eastern Cincinnati Conference (ECC) and the Miami Valley Conference (MVC).
 Teams compete for both team and individual honors in league-sponsored interscholastic athletic competition throughout the fall, winter and spring sports seasons.

 Information about specific programs at each school is available from the school's Athletic Director.

 More information on high school athletics:

 Physical Evaluation- OHSAA Preparticipation 2017-18